Distance-structure fidelity,

 What this measures — and what it doesn't

-The benchmark measures how faithfully high-dimensional distance structure is carried into 2D, on five synthetic datasets with known ground-truth geometry (non-uniform density, dense clusters, continuous transition, outliers, imbalanced populations).
-The core metric, distance-band Shepard ρ, takes the rank correlation between high-dimensional and 2D distances within distance-percentile bands, and is computed directly on all pairwise distances, independently of any method.
+The benchmark measures how faithfully high-dimensional distance structure is carried into 2D, on six synthetic datasets with known ground-truth geometry (non-uniform density, dense clusters, continuous transition, outliers, imbalanced populations, time-series random walks), plus a noise-dimension sweep supplement (07 above).
+The core metric, distance-band Shepard ρ, takes the rank correlation between high-dimensional and 2D distances within distance bands, and is computed directly on all pairwise distances, independently of any method.
+The near-distance band is defined automatically from the data's own distance distribution — there is no room for hand-tuning.

 On k-nearest-neighbor preservation metrics such as recall@k, t-SNE and UMAP rank higher.
+And on the near-band fidelity alone, DREAMS — a 2026 method that regularizes t-SNE toward the PCA layout — leads on all five main datasets.
 That reflects a difference in what each method optimizes for, and the benchmark deliberately reports multiple metrics on the premise that no single number tells the whole story.
-If reproducing local neighborhoods is the goal, neighbor-based methods are the right tool; if the goal is a monitoring map that preserves distances, directions, and minority structure, toorPIA is — that is the takeaway.
+If reproducing local neighborhoods is the goal, neighbor-based methods are the right tool; if the goal is a monitoring map that preserves distances, directions, and minority structure, toorPIA is the right tool — that is the takeaway.

 * All results are on synthetic data; applicability to real data must be validated per project.
 The repository is maintained by the vendor of toorPIA, and transparency safeguards (hypotheses documented before results, all output coordinates published, no winner claimed on overlapping confidence intervals) are in place with that in mind.
-For the experimental conditions, metric definitions, and complete numbers, see the README and REPORT on GitHub.
+All methods run at library-default parameters, and a published sensitivity analysis sweeps each method's key parameter — no setting changes any dataset's composite leader.
+For the experimental conditions, metric definitions, and complete numbers, see the README and the full REPORT.

 Every number here can be recomputed on your machine.